Waste container

-A waste container, also known as a dustbin, rubbish bin, trash can, garbage can, wastepaper basket, and wastebasket, among other names, is a type of container intended to store waste.
+A waste container, known as a trash can, garbage can, or wastebasket (most commonly in the Americas); or known as a rubbish bin or dustbin (usually in Commonwealth English); among other names, is a type of container intended to store waste.
 It is usually made out of metal or plastic.
-The words "rubbish", "basket" and "bin" are more common in British English usage; "trash" and "can" are more common in American English usage.
-"Garbage" may refer to food waste specifically (when distinguished from "trash") or to municipal solid waste in general.
-The word "dumpster" (from a genericised trademark) refers to a large outdoor waste container for garbage collectors to pick up the contents.
+The word bin (and rubbish for its contents) are more common in British English usage; trash and can are more common in American English usage.
+Garbage may refer to food waste specifically (when distinguished from trash) or to municipal solid waste in general.
+The word dumpster (from a genericised trademark) refers to a large outdoor waste container for garbage collectors to pick up the contents.